-The most obvious lesson from our raw DOJ data is that qui tam filings are heavily concentrated in a relative handful of federal districts.
+The most obvious lesson from our raw DOJ data is that qui tam lawsuits are heavily concentrated in a relative handful of federal districts.
 Over the past five years, the top 15 of 93 districts snagged about half of all such cases nationwide, with California, New York, and Florida each contributing two districts to the Top 15.
 (See Table 1.)

 Perhaps surprisingly, the Middle District of Florida (M.D.
 Fla.) was the clear qui tam leader during this period, with 30% more filings than its closest rival — a contrast to the prior five-year stretch, when it was nip-and-tuck with the Central District of California (C.D.
 Cal.) and the District of Columbia (D.D.C.).
 Driven largely by the focus of now-departed U.S. Attorney Lee Bentley, M.D.
-Fla. also notched the largest absolute increase in qui tam filings compared to the prior five years, followed closely by the Southern District of New York (S.D.N.Y.).
+Fla. also notched the largest absolute increase in qui tam lawsuits compared to the prior five years, followed closely by the Southern District of New York (S.D.N.Y.).

 Other districts with fast-growing qui tam dockets included the District of Arizona (D. Ariz.), which almost tripled its filings compared to the prior five years, and the District of South Carolina (D.S.C.), which doubled its filings.
 (See Table 2.)
 Meanwhile, important districts going in the opposite direction included D.D.C., whose still-considerable qui tam filings dropped by 15%; the District of Massachusetts (D. Mass.), which fell by 14%; and the Southern District of Florida (S.D.
 Fla.), which fell by 13%.

-Plenty of districts had virtually no qui tam activity at all: From FY2008 through FY2017, 12 districts saw an average of one or fewer cases per year, with the District of North Dakota (D.N.D.) having the smallest ten-year tally among the 50 states plus D.C. — just three qui tam filings.
+Plenty of districts had virtually no qui tam activity at all: From FY2008 through FY2017, 12 districts saw an average of one or fewer cases per year, with the District of North Dakota (D.N.D.) having the smallest ten-year tally among the 50 states plus D.C. — just three qui tam lawsuits.
 The Northern District of West Virginia (N.D.W.
 Va.) had only four cases during the same decade, with just a solitary case filed in the five years ended in FY2017.
 (See Table 3 for data.)
 Seventeen additional districts had 20 or fewer qui tam cases in ten years; that’s two or fewer filings per year, on average.

 What these raw district-by-district statistics don’t tell us, however, is whether any particular district’s qui tam filing rate is high or low as compared to an average or “normal” level.
 How might we devise such a yardstick, which could help to identify areas where taxpayers may be defrauded with relative impunity — or to draw lessons from areas where prosecution is suitably vigorous?